IvisionLab/dns-panoramic-images-v2/README.md

 E-mail: [must be the e-mail at the above-mentioned institution]

-I have read and agreed to follow the terms and conditions below: The following conditions define the use of the DNS Panoramic Images:
+I have read and agreed to follow the terms and conditions below: The following conditions define the use of the DNS Panoramic Images v2:

 This data set is provided "AS IS" without any express or implied warranty.
 Although every effort has been made to ensure accuracy, IvisionLab does not take any responsibility for errors or omissions;